conradakunga/Blog/_posts/2025-08-03-generating-a-cryptographically-random-string-in-c-net.md

 }
 ```

-There is, however, a slight disadvantage of this technique - given that the length of the alphabet is not an exact power of 2, there is a **very slight bias** in terms of the returned distribution after  the modulo operation.
+There is, however, a **slight disadvantage** of this technique - given that the length of the alphabet is not an exact power of 2, there is a **very slight bias** in terms of the returned distribution after the modulo operation.

-We then write some tests to verify both methods return expected results:
+We then write some tests to verify that both methods return expected results:

 `````c#
 public static string GenerateRandomString(int length)